cran-task-views/ClinicalTrials/ClinicalTrials.md

     functions for the power and sample size for the ratio of two means with normally distributed data on the original scale (based on Fieller's confidence ('fiducial') interval).
--   `r pkg("MinEDfind")` The nonparametric two-stage
-    Bayesian adaptive design is a novel phase II clinical trial design for finding the minimum effective dose (MinED).
-This design is motivated by the top priority and concern of clinicians when testing a new drug, which is to effectively treat patients and minimize the chance of exposing them to subtherapeutic or overly toxic doses.
-It is used to design single-agent trials.
--   `r pkg("presize")` Bland (2009) recommended to base
-    study sizes on the width of the confidence interval rather the power of a statistical test.
-The goal of 'presize' is to provide functions for such precision based sample size calculations.
-For a given sample size, the functions will return the precision (width of the confidence interval), and vice versa.
 -   `r pkg("PowerUpR")` Includes tools to calculate statistical power, minimum detectable effect size (MDES), MDES difference (MDESD), and minimum required sample size for various